LinkWellNodes/Documentation/docs/services/Job-Info.md

 <!-- tabs:end -->

-### **Polygon**
+### **Polygon-Mumbai**
-Mumbai Testnet replicates the Polygon Mainnet, and uses Ethereum's Goerli testnet as its Layer 1 protocol.
+Mumbai network is a testnet that approximates the Polygon Mainnet, and uses Ethereum's Goerli testnet as its Layer 1 protocol.

 <!-- tabs:start -->
 #### **GET > Uint256**

-HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns an unsigned integer **uint256**.
+HTTP GET to any public API which parses the response, multiplies the result by a multiplier and returns an unsigned integer (**uint256**).

 | Address                                    | JobID                            | Job Cost              |
 |--------------------------------------------|----------------------------------|-----------------------|